5 creative christmas marketing strategies to use this year

 While lead magnets can be used throughout the year at any time to build mailing lists, creating lead magnets that tap into the seasonal mood.
 For example, a gift guide blog post featuring product ideas for every member of the family is a standard for brands.
 But a downloadable gift guide ebook to inspire you on your commute to work?
 Even better.

 Seasonal lead magnets work.
-Create a Halloween decoration guide using a good flipbook creator like Designrr, then create a dedicated landing page (there are some handy premade templates here) and direct customers to it using paid social ads.
+Create a Halloween decoration guide using a good flipbook creator like Designrr, then create a dedicated landing page and direct customers to it using paid social ads.

 Add a decorated holiday email signature

 As we just mentioned above, email marketing is critical to your seasonal sales.
 And here’s another great way to make the most of it: Add a Christmas email signature to your outgoing email during the holiday.
 This will make sure you stand out and gain favor by bringing smiles to your readers.